iIQOverflow/saas-billing-orchestrator/README.md

 ## Architecture at a glance

 The project is intentionally backend-centered.
-The frontend stays thin, while the backend owns plan identity, checkout behavior, webhook fulfillment, quota state, and browser-safe product contracts.
+The frontend stays thin, while the backend owns tenant-aware plan identity, checkout behavior, webhook fulfillment, quota state, and browser-safe product contracts.

 ### Backend